-- 2.1.3 A means of accounting for player deposits of cash or cash equivalents and exchanges for and redemption of Game Play Credits which is independent of the Player Terminal, through a player's account, a voucher system, or a "smart" card or similar device for recording individual player data; and - 2.1.4 A means by which players can redeem unused Game Play Credits for cash or cash equivalents, first by depositing credits into a player account, a voucher system, or a "smart" card system or similar device for recording individual player data, and then providing a means to exchange such credits for cash or cash equivalents.
-All exchanges for cash must be through a cashier or other separate redemption system. - 2.2 Central Computer.
-A computer which conducts random drawings for On-line Lottery Games and, for Electronic Scratch Ticket games, stores and dispenses Electronic Scratch Tickets from Scratch Ticket Subsets which have been loaded into it from a Manufacturing Computer and are maintained in a secure manner. - 2.3 Electronic Accounting System.
-A computer system that provides a secure means to receive, store and access data and record critical functions and activities, as set forth in Section 7.0. - 2.4 Electronic Scratch Ticket.
+- 2.4 Electronic Scratch Ticket.
 A predetermined winning or losing outcome in electronic form.
 Each Scratch Ticket represents a chance from among the finite set of chances that comprise an Electronic Scratch Ticket Game Set. - 2.5 Electronic Scratch Ticket Game.
 A scratch ticket lottery game that is played in an electronic environment.
 A game has a specific set of rules including: The theme and types of symbols used; the total number of tickets in the game; the ratio or mix of winning and losing tickets; the prize structure, including number and dollar value of each prize; and price of a single ticket.
 The game is played by use of computer hardware and software to manufacture, store, distribute, sell, and display scratch tickets to players. - 2.6 Electronic Scratch Ticket Game Set.
 A finite set of Electronic Scratch Tickets that is based on a template that has been designed in accordance with a specific set of rules, including the basic requirements of Section 3.2, governing the structure of an Electronic Scratch Ticket Game.
 Based on that template, an Electronic Scratch Ticket Game Set is created in a Manufacturing Computer in a secure and verifiable electronic form prior to the play of an Electronic Scratch Ticket Game.
-Each Electronic Scratch Ticket Game Set is uniquely identifiable, by serial number or otherwise, so that it can be distinguished from other game sets manufactured from the same template.
+Each Electronic Scratch Ticket Game Set is uniquely identifiable, by serial number or otherwise, so that it can be distinguished from other game sets manufactured from the same template. - 2.7 Electronic Scratch Ticket Game Subset.
+A defined group of Electronic Scratch Tickets that has been randomly selected from an Electronic Scratch Ticket Game Set and transmitted to a Central Computer in a fixed order for play.
+Each Electronic Scratch Ticket Game Subset is uniquely identifiable from all other Subsets selected from the same Game Set. - 2.8 Game Play Credits.
+The means of representing value obtained from the exchange of cash or cash equivalents, or earned as a prize, which is used to effectuate play.
+Game Play Credits may be redeemed for cash or a cash equivalent.